-Apples that are past their prime may not be great for biting into as an afternoon snack, but they've still got some life left in them.
-Here are 10 smart uses for your not-so-great apples!
+Apples that are past their prime might not be great for biting into as an afternoon snack, but they've still got some life left in them.
+Older apples are great for cooking!
+As the apples break down during cooking, the remaining liquid is released and the natural sugars concentrate, transforming them into something remarkably delicious.
+Here are 11 smart uses for your not-so-great apples.

 If you think applesauce is great, just wait until you try apple butter.
 It's absolutely amazing!
 Apple butter is made by slow cooking apples past the point of applesauce, until it becomes a thick, glossy, glorious spread.

 Fry just about anything and it will be infinitely improved — and that includes apples.
 Deep-fried, glazed apple fritters are the best kind of weekend project.

 Stirring chunks of apple into oatmeal as it cooks is a nice way to add some extra flavor to your breakfast.
 Bonus: The apple acts as a natural sweetener.
 If you're feeling motivated, we recommend roasting the apples beforehand!

 Fall is not complete without apple pie!
 This just might be my personal favorite way to use up old apples.